mackorone/mms/README.md

 ## Building From Source

 If you want to write code for the simulator itself, you'll need to build the project from source.
 Below are some OS-specific instructions.
+If instructions for your platform are unavailable, you can probably still run the simulator, you'll just have to figure it out on your own for now.

 #### Windows